mciobanu/bluehorn_reader/README.md

 What's next
 -----------

 To some extent it depends on whether there is interest in using and maybe contributing to the project.
-The next things to do are to move all the configuration to a file, to fix a little the UI, and to add more comments in the code.
-Then
+The next things to do are to make running the thing easier, to fix a little the UI, and to add more comments in the code.